shinkiseki/MorePortraitsInAzure/README.md

 *   [Graber](https://twitter.com/AdrianGraber) for [the version of EDDecompiler](https://github.com/AGraber/EDDecompiler) used for developing this mod.
 *   Ouroboros for the development of the original [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).
 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits.
+*   [Cradawx](https://www.reddit.com/user/Cradawx/) for the creation of the Trails to Azure HD texture mod, originally designed for the Geofront version of Trails to Azure.
+The portraits developed for that mod have been incorporated in this mod as part of an overall portraits overhaul.

 ## Changelog
+*   2023-04-05: Files for Pierre completed.
+*   2023-04-04: Files for Douglas completed.
 *   2023-04-02: Files for Seiland completed.
 Extra portrait and half-bust for Seiland added.
 *   2023-04-01: Files for Franz completed.
 *   2023-03-31: Files for Albert completed.